jeremycyr/astro-paper/src/data/blog/in-defense-of-the-messy-resume.md

 **Goodhart's Law:** When a metric becomes a target, it ceases to be a good metric.
 Or more casually: "If you make a game, people will play it."

-It's little wonder—we like sequences and structure as humans, and we've made ourselves a lot of them.
-Be sure to volunteer, it'll look good on your college applications.
-Get the right internship, that'll lead to an offer.
+It's little wonder—we're drawn to sequences and structure as humans, and we've made ourselves a lot of them.
+Volunteer—it'll look good on your college applications.
+Land the right internship, turn it into an offer.
 Pick the right company.
-Promote up that ladder, Junior > Dev > Senior.
+Climb the ladder: Junior > Dev > Senior.
 Make a Strategic Company Change.
 Staff > Principal > Manager > Director.
-Another Strategic Company Change.
-VP > CTO etc. You can't have any gaps on your resume, it might look like nobody wanted you!
+Another Move.
+VP > CTO.
+You can't have any gaps on your resume, it might look like nobody wanted you!

 The reality is that "messy" careers, those that don't follow a careful expected choreography, are often an indicator of something very important: curiosity.
 And having an active and developed curiosity is a massive distinct advantage, especially in any field that focuses on solving problems, which is well, most of them.